Attorney Fardo to Speak at Seminar on Tax Exemption

 Deadline to file: March 1, 2012

-- You only have to file once, and do not have to refile each year, unless there is a deed transfer;
+- Only have to file once, and do not have to refile each year, unless there is a deed transfer

-- Still may qualify, even if also used for business, as long as property consists of primary dwelling.
-This includes potential of properties with commercial designation;
+- May qualify, even if also used for business, as long as property consists of primary dwelling.
+This includes potential of properties with commercial designation

 2. ACT 1 – Property Tax Relief: